abiolaks/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Local variables are visible only within the block of code. local is a keyword which is used to declare the local variables. in a function, a local variable has meaning only within that funciton block.

 local variables are only availble in the current shell. set command without option will display a list of all variable(including environment and functions

+set : when used without option display list of local variables, functions and global variable.

+unset : unassign the value of a variable

+* Variables that are exported are referred to as environment variables. setting and exporting is usually done in one step. export VARNAME="value"